Acknowledgment of country

 Bees is a joyful interactive work in which children are welcomed into a world of community, communication, wonder and imagination.

-A Bees Production photo.
+Bees production photo: Theresa Harrison.
 Three characters dressed as bees gather around a closed window.
 One of the bees climbs towards the window while the other two bees bend down towards the ground beneath them.

 Bees at EarthFest (USA)